Oregon Institute of Technology

 The Oregon Institute of Technology (Oregon Tech) is a public college in Oregon with a residential campus in Klamath Falls, Oregon, an urban campus in Wilsonville, Oregon, and additional locations in Salem and Seattle.
 Almost all students complete externships, co-ops, or other hands-on training inside and outside the classroom.

 History

-Oregon Tech was founded as the Oregon Vocational School on July 15, 1947, to train and re-educate returning World War II veterans.
+Oregon Tech was founded as the "Oregon Vocational School" on July 15, 1947, to train and re-educate returning World War II veterans.
 Under the direction of Winston Purvine, the first classes were held in a deactivated Marine Corps hospital three miles northeast of Klamath Falls.
-The following year, the school's title was changed to the Oregon Technical Institute.
-In the first school year, 1947–1948, veterans constituted 98 percent of student enrollment.
-By 1950, the figure was 75 percent.
-In that year, in response to the Korean War, the school received a contract for training soldiers in welding and warehouse management.
-In 1953, Associate degree programs in Surveying and Structural Engineering Technologies were first accredited by the Engineers Council for Professional Development.
+The following year, the school's title was changed to the "Oregon Technical Institute".
+In 1953, Associate degree programs in surveying and structural engineering technologies first accredited by the American Engineers' Council for Professional Development.